 - Once again – it is doubtlessly free in any aspect.
 You can only donate to support them.

-It also features quite flexible pricing plan, and some security features like: fraud protection, SSL encryption, McAfee daily certification.
-In other aspects it is pretty much like Etsy combined with eBay, but on lower scale and at a fairly lower price.
+It also features a quite flexible pricing plan, and some security features like: fraud protection, SSL encryption, McAfee daily certification.
+In other aspects, it is pretty much like Etsy combined with eBay, but on a lower scale and at a fairly lower price.

 - Fully customizable store with own URL, banner, and a logo